-Name Item No Interest Nature Dale Stewart 10.4.1 Impartiality The Chief Executive Officer is a Board Member of the Narrogin Chamber of Commerce by virtue of his office held.

-Dale Stewart 10.4.3 Financial The employee's conditions of employment are considered as part of the item. --------------------- ----------- ---
+Name Item No Interest Nature Dale Stewart 10.4.2 Impartiality The Chief Executive Officer is a Board Member of the Narrogin Chamber of Commerce by virtue of his office held.
+Leigh Ballard 10.4.2 Impartiality The Shire President is a Board Member and Financial Member of the Narrogin Chamber of Commerce.
+Dale Stewart 10.4.3 Financial The employee's conditions of employment are considered as part of the item.